Love & Life (Mary J. Blige album): Background

-Citing creative differences, Blige and Combs parted ways after the release of her multi-platinum second album My Life (1994).
+Citing creative differences, Blige and mentor Sean "Diddy" Combs parted ways after the release of her multi-platinum second album My Life (1994).
 The pair reconnected in 2001, when Combs was consulted to produce a remix for Blige's single "No More Drama" from her album of the same name.
-Combs declared Love & Life a continuation of My Life.
+Following its release, they decided to join forces on Blige's No More Drama Tour, during which Blige and Combs performed a few of their hit singles from What's the 411?
+(1992) and 1994’s My Life (1994).
+The warm reception from the tour led them to believe that Blige’s next project was the perfect opportunity to try and recapture the magic of previous collaborations.